 Rated at an IPX-7 level, this quiet buzzer presents an optimal solution for frequent cleaning: just brush the clippers to get rid of the redundant hair residue, then rinse the device in water to turn it brand-new!
 In addition to the combs, the bundle includes a bottle of lubricant oil, an extremely handy ear contouring comb, a cleaning brush, a USB charging cable, and a cape.

-I’d say that this one outshines other baby hair clippers when it comes to runtime period and the battery department in general.
+I’d say that this one outshines other toddlers’ hair clippers when it comes to the runtime period and the battery department in general.
 For a mere 2 hours, this trimmer gives you the luxury of one hour of use as opposed to other clippers that require either longer charging cycles or grant shorter runtime/use periods.

 Though this masterpiece almost doesn’t miss a beat, the longest guided comb is shorter than usual, limiting your ability to expand your kid’s horizons to new gentle haircuts.
 Also, the slim body is prone to slip from your hands.
 So, be careful or you’ll accidentally apply extra pressure on your kid’s head, disrupting their comfort.